 Sramana Mitra: Why were you getting this opportunity?
 What was it about you that got people betting?

 Jim Alvarez: I was just a junior in college so I didn’t really know what they saw in me, but they saw something.
 I don’t know.
 I have a lot of drive.
 Instead of going to law school, I ended up trading.
 I did that for five years.
-I was a partner of Brian for most of that time.
+I was a partner with Brian for most of that time.
 I was fortunate, I made quite a bit of money.

 In 2003, right when computers were starting to come out, I had a choice of being a trader from a computer screen.
-The technology was starting to get stronger in that time frame in 2003.
+The technology was starting to get stronger in that time frame.
 I could see the writing on the wall.
 I was either going to be a screen trader or something else.
 In 2003, I decided to do something else.
 That’s when I started my second company.
 My first company was a golf club company.

 Sramana Mitra: As in you were an e-commerce site selling golf clubs?

 Jim Alvarez: Yes, I invented a putter called Hammy.
-I put most of the money I made trading into this company and I got it manufactured in China.
+I put most of the money I made trading into this company and I had it manufactured in China.
 It was sold in all the major retailers.

 This segment is a part in the series : Best of Bootstrapping